-Due to the normal shift in hormones during pregnancy, the majority of expecting women experience some degree of red, puffy gums.
-This condition is sometimes referred to as “pregnancy gingivitis” and can be identified as gums that are sensitive, irritable, and more prone to bleeding.
+Due to the standard hormone shift during pregnancy, most expecting women experience some degree of red, puffy gums.
+This condition is sometimes referred to as “pregnancy gingivitis” and can be identified as sensitive, irritable, and more prone to bleeding gums.
+Pregnancy gingivitis is prevalent, affecting up to 60–75% of pregnant women.
+The increased levels of estrogen and progesterone can cause your body to react differently to plaque, leading to inflammation and stages of gum disease during pregnancy.

-The best way to prevent pregnancy gingivitis is to make sure that you floss and brush your teeth twice each day with a soft toothbrush and fluoridated toothpaste.
-It is also imperative that you continue to see your dentist regularly for dental checkups throughout your pregnancy.
+The best way to prevent pregnancy gingivitis is to floss and brush your teeth twice daily with a soft toothbrush and fluoridated toothpaste for Sensitive Teeth.
+In addition:

-The last pregnancy oral irregularity you may experience is commonly known to dentists as “pregnancy tumours”.
+The last oral irregularity you may experience during pregnancy is commonly known to dentists as “pregnancy tumours.”
 Don’t worry – these are benign, non-cancerous masses of tissue that appear on and around the gums.
-Usually appearing around the second trimester, the “tumours” will most likely disappear after the birth of the baby.
-If the tissue masses do not disappear, and you are worried about them, meet with your dentist and have them removed.
+Usually appearing around the second trimester, the “tumours” will most likely disappear after the baby's birth.
+They may look alarming, but pregnancy tumours are generally painless and not dangerous.
+However, they can interfere with eating, brushing, or flossing if they become too large or inflamed.

-If you are expecting, make sure you inform your dentist prior to your next dental appointment.
-This information will help them prescribe the right procedures and medications.
-If you have any large dental procedures planned, your dental office will help you reschedule them for after you give birth.
+If you are expecting, make sure you inform your dentist before your next dental appointment.
+This information will help your dentist prescribe the right procedures and medications.
+If you have any large dental procedures planned, your dental office will help you reschedule them after giving birth.

 Contact Us